Tommy Lloyd: Personal life

 Tommy Lloyd and his wife Chanelle built a new house in Spokane in 2018, with a "video game system covered in Gonzaga paraphernalia in the basement."
-They have two daughters and two sons, including Liam, who plays basketball at Arizona.
+They have two daughters and one son, including Liam, who plays basketball at Arizona.
 During the construction of their former home, the family lived in the childhood home of Bulldogs legend and Hall of Famer John Stockton.
 Since becoming coach at Arizona, Lloyd has become an avid pickleball player.
 His favorite band is Beastie Boys.